War Relocation Authority: Formation

-On March 18, 1942, the WRA was formed via Executive Order 9102, with Milton S. Eisenhower as the original director.
+Milton S. Eisenhower was the WRA's original director.
 Eisenhower was a proponent of Roosevelt's New Deal and disapproved of the idea of mass internment.
 Early on he had tried, unsuccessfully, to limit the internment to adult men, allowing women and children to remain free, and he pushed to keep WRA policy in line with the original idea of making the camps similar to subsistence homesteads in the rural interior of the country.
 This, along with proposals for helping Japanese Americans resettle in labor-starved farming communities outside the exclusion zone, was met with opposition from the governors of these interior states, who worried about security issues and claimed it was "politically infeasible," at a meeting in Salt Lake City in April 1942.
 Shortly before the meeting Eisenhower wrote to his former boss, Secretary of Agriculture Claude Wickard, and said, "when the war is over and we consider calmly this unprecedented migration of 120,000 people, we as Americans are going to regret the unavoidable injustices that we may have done".

 Disappointed, Eisenhower was director of the WRA for only ninety days, resigning June 18, 1942.
 However, during his tenure with the WRA he raised wages for interned Japanese Americans, worked with the Japanese American Citizens League to establish an internee advisory council, initiated a student leave program for college-age Nisei, and petitioned Congress to create programs for postwar rehabilitation.
 He also pushed Roosevelt to make a public statement in support of loyal Nisei and attempted to enlist the Federal Reserve Bank to protect the property left behind by displaced Japanese Americans, but was unable to overcome opposition to these proposals.
 Eisenhower was replaced by Dillon S. Myer, who would run the WRA until its dissolution at the end of the war.